-Here is a good news!.
+Here is good news!
 You can deploy Visual Studio updates using ConfigMgr.
 You can enable administrator updates to Visual Studio with Microsoft Endpoint Configuration Manager.
 This new feature was announced few days after the release of Configuration Manager 2103.
 So let’s explore how to deploy Visual Studio updates using SCCM.

 First let’s read this big announcement from Microsoft.
 During the month of April 2021, Visual Studio will start publishing administrator updates to Visual Studio 2017 and Visual Studio 2019 via Windows Server Update Services (WSUS) and the Microsoft Update Catalog.
 Enterprises will be able to then use standard deployment tools like Microsoft Endpoint Configuration Manager to easily roll out these updates throughout their organization.